-for 40 years, Urban Ministries has served Wake County residents in need.
+Urban Ministries has served Wake County residents in need since 1981.

-the Ark Shelter opened in 1984 and served 25 men experiencing homelessness. two years later, it expanded to serve 10 women.
-20 years ago, it was renamed the Helen Wright Center in honor of the agency’s first director. today, the HWCW is much more than a shelter. we can accommodate 73 women experiencing homelessness while also offering counseling, online certification classes, stable housing, and more.
+The Ark Shelter opened in 1984 and served 25 men experiencing homelessness.
+Two years later, it expanded to serve 10 women.
+20 years ago, it was renamed, the Helen Wright Center, in honor of the agency’s first director.
+Today, the HWCW is much more than a shelter.
+We can accommodate 73 women experiencing homelessness, while also offering services like counseling and online certification classes.

-today, we are only able to operate because of our volunteers who give tirelessly of their time and talent to make a difference in someone’s life each day.
-Whether it be bringing meals to the women at Helen Wright Center, helping stock the pantry, or even providing medical expertise; our volunteers are the backbone of Urban Ministries of Wake County even today.
+It all started when a group of volunteers from different church congregations decided to make a lasting impact on the lives of the neighbors.
+Today, we are only able to operate because of our volunteers who give tirelessly of their time and talent to make a difference in someone’s life each day.
+Whether it be bringing meals to the women at the Helen Wright Center, helping stock the pantry, or even providing medical expertise; our volunteers are the backbone of Urban Ministries of Wake County.